Innovation and collaborative, synchronized program management for new programs

 In addition, NX enables files to be generated in the lightweight, CAD-neutral JT™ data format, which has become indispensable for the manufacture of buses at the Środa Wielkopolska plant.
 It is used by all units, from production preparation for the creation of a parts list, to logistics for cooperation with suppliers, to the shop floor manager, who can see how a given element is designed and how it should be made.
 Therefore, the JT format reduces bus production lead time, especially in the case of prototypes.
 NX includes capabilities for generating Virtual Reality Modeling Language (VRML) Geography .geo files used by Solaris’ subsidiaries or outside suppliers for producing components with laser cutting technology.
 In addition, NX supports purchasing and logistics by creating objects in Teamcenter that provide a basis for ordering individual elements using the SAP system.

 “It is our objective to be a role model as far as quality and reliability are concerned,” says Graczyk.
 “When we were designing the new Solaris Urbino, we took into consideration the expectations voiced by customers from 30 European markets.
-The Siemens PLM Software solutions have helped us meet those challenges.”
+The Siemens Digital Industries Software solutions have helped us meet those challenges.”